 The Unaudited Pro Forma Financial Statements are based on estimates, accounting judgments and currently available information and assumptions that management believes are reasonable.
 The notes to the Unaudited Pro Forma Financial Statements provide a detailed discussion of how such adjustments were derived and presented.
 The Unaudited Pro Forma Financial Statements should be read in conjunction with the audited combined consolidated carve-out financial statements of the asset management business for the years ended December 31, 2021 and 2020, and historical audited combined and consolidated financial statements of the asset management business as at and for the year ended December 31, 2022, and the accompanying notes to such financial statements.
-The Unaudited Pro Forma Financial Statements have been prepared for illustrative purposes only and are not necessarily indicative of the asset management business' financial position or results of operations had the transactions for which the asset management business is giving pro forma effect occurred on the dates or for the periods indicated, nor is such pro forma financial information necessarily indicative of the results to be expected for any future period.
+The Unaudited Pro Forma Financial Statements have been prepared for illustrative purposes only and are not necessarily indicative of the asset management business is giving pro forma effect occurred on the dates or for the periods indicated, nor is such pro forma financial information necessarily indicative of the results to be expected for any future period.
 A number of factors may affect our results.